 Focaccia (pronounced fuh-kaa-chuh) is a classic Italian bread.
 The name focaccia is derived from the Roman “panis focacius,” which means “hearth bread” indicating that it was originally baked in coals back in Roman times.

-It is considered a flatbread and the texture is similar to pizza dough.
-It’s baked with a generous amount of olive oil in the pan which creates a crisp edge.
-It can be made a hundred different ways by changing up the toppings that sit in the classic dimples on top.
+It is considered a flatbread, and the texture is similar to pizza dough.
+It’s baked with a generous amount of olive oil in the pan which creates a crisp edge and the topping variations are endless.

 - Flour– use all-purpose flour or bread flour for focaccia.
+Be sure to measure flour correctly or the bread could end up dense or tough.

-- Yeast – get one packet (7grams) of instant yeast.
+- Yeast – get one packet (7 grams) of instant yeast.
 The label should say “quick-rise” or “rapid rise.”
 The right yeast is key to making this bread in about 4 hours from start to finish.

 - Honey – helps activate the yeast and balances flavor